cryptopunkscc/portal/contributor.md

 ## Building binaries

 Portal repository includes an internal tool [`./cmd/make`](./cmd/make/make.go) for automating project build & installation.

-If you are starting from a fresh local copy of portal repository, and want to verify the complete build & installation process, you can start just by executing:
+If you are starting from a fresh local copy of portal repository, and want to verify the complete build & installation process, execute from the repository root:

 ```shell
 ./make
 ```

-This shell script will trigger a building of required JS libs & embedded apps, install executables, and generate an installer.
+This shell script is a shortcut to `./cmd/make`.
+When called without arguments it will run all building steps.

 Optionally you can select specific steps by applying concatenated options.
-For example, if you want to execute all steps except building this installer, execute:
+For example, if you want to execute all steps except building `portal-installer`, execute:

 ```shell
 ./make ladp